javiearth/git-course/git-course.md

 `$ git remote add origin git@platform.com:username/repository-name.git`

-If your repository is named calculator, your username is superhero96 and you platform is GitHub, it would be something like this:
+If your repository is named awesome-recipes, your username is superhero96 and you platform is GitHub, it would be something like this:

-`$ git remote add origin git@github.com:superhero96/calculator`
+`$ git remote add origin git@github.com:superhero96/awesome-recipes`

 **Verify**

-If you did it right it should work.
 Verify everything is ok with this command:

 `$ git remote -v`